Skip to main content

 Blockchain anchoring

-Certificates include optional blockchain_tx_hash and blockchain_tx_url fields for future blockchain anchoring.
-When set, these provide a tamper-evident proof that the certificate hash was recorded on a public ledger at a specific point in time.
+Certificates include optional blockchain_tx_hash and blockchain_tx_url fields for blockchain anchoring.
+When set, these provide tamper-evident proof that the certificate was recorded on a public ledger at a specific point in time.